julienloizelet/cs-remediation-engine-poc/docs/USER_GUIDE.md

   - Retrieve and cache decisions from CAPI
     - Handle IP scoped decisions for Ipv4 and IPv6
     - Handle Range scoped decisions for IPv4
-  - Determine remediation for a given IP using the cached decisions.
+  - Determine remediation for a given IP using the cached decisions and customizable remediation priorities.

 - Overridable cache handler (built-in support for `Redis`, `Memcached` and `PhpFiles` caches)